christopher-nguyen-re/christopher-nguyen-re.github.io/christopher-nguyen-re/blog/2022-05-24-guessing-game-1.md

 Challenge can be found [here](https://play.picoctf.org/practice/challenge/90?page=1&search=guess)

+## Analysis

+Using ```checksec```, we find that the program has stack canary, partial relro, and NX enabled.
+The architecture is amd64 little endian.

 ## The Solve

 Upon inspection of the source code, I saw that there is no call to ```srand()``` meaning that the value for ```rand()``` stays the same every time the program is run.
 We can extract the value using gdb and get ```0x53```.
 Incrementing this by 1 gives us the correct value ```84```.
 Entering this value to the program allows us to reach the ```win``` function.